 - Create a popover — Popovers are usually small components which will appear near a clicked element, button or icon.
 Popovers can contain additional information about an element or other object, and optionally provide buttons for any further actions, like edit or remove.
-As an alternative to creating a custom popover yourself, the platform offers some complete, ready-to-use popovers.

 - Create a sidebar — Sidebars are located in the area to the right of the document view, and can be used alongside the document.